 Having installed drains around part of no.1 court, it then seemed sensible to do the same around the remainder of the courts.
 Robert Elver organised a working party to carry out the work.
 Five tons of stones were delivered to fill the new drainage ditches.
 In 2009 the Junior Club was restructured to four sessions over Saturday and Sunday mornings due to increasing numbers attending.
 Since 2000 numbers have been in excess of 100 each year.

-In 2010 the Club entered another new chapter in it’s history with a complete re-surfacing of all three hard courts.
+In 2010 the Club entered another new chapter in its history with a complete re-surfacing of all three hard courts.
 This involved the existing surface being cleaned, treated and then punched with hundreds of drainage holes.
 A new layer of modern porous macadam was laid on the current surface and compacted.
 The colour of the new courts was changed to brick red with green surround

-In 2013 Club Coaches Robert and Peter Elver were part of a Team of coaches who were joint winners of the 2013 Teignbridge Sports Personality of the Year Award for their contribution to the Teignbridge Devon Games to Inspire Team that competes against the other districts in Devon in an annual event.
+In 2013 Club Coaches Robert and Peter Elver were part of a team of coaches who were joint winners of the 2013 Teignbridge Sports Personality of the Year Award for their contribution to the Teignbridge Devon Games to Inspire Team that competes against the other districts in Devon in an annual event.
 The brothers managed the Teignbridge Tennis Team every year since its inception in 1999.
 Pictured with the twins is fellow Club Coach Matt West and Brian Elver, the only four winners of the DLTC Club Championship’s Men’s singles over the last 25 years.

-By 2014 the Clubhouse facilities had undergone a transformation with a substantial amount improvements and redecoration and which has continued through 2015.
+By 2014 the Clubhouse facilities had undergone a transformation with a substantial amount of improvements and redecoration and which has continued through 2015.
 This included a complete upgrade of all the lighting thanks to the efforts of Tim Bradshaw.
 The ladies changing room and disabled toilet were given a clear-out and a new lick of paint as was the Clubhouse patio doors which had a change of colour from white to dark green.

-On the tennis front the Club’s Men’s A Team completed a historic season finishing runners-up in the top Division of the Exeter & District League.
+On the tennis front, the Club’s Men’s A Team completed a historic season finishing runners-up in the top Division of the Exeter & District League.
 This was the highest any Dawlish side has finished in the Club’s history, going back to when the league began in 1954.
 It was an impressive season for the team, captained by Matt West, as they also recorded a Club record 80 points total in the top flight.
 Pictured is the SA@W sponsored Dawlish Men’s A Team (left to right) Robert Elver, Peter Elver, Matt West (Captain), Jamie Surman

 Club Coaches Robert and Peter won the Clubs first County title claiming the men’s over 40’s doubles title at the County Championships held at Torquay Tennis Club.
 The twins defeated the top seeds in a very exciting final 6-4 6-3.